paylogic/py2deb/README.rst

     Can also be set using the environment variable ``$PY2DEB_CONFIG``.

+    The default configuration files ``/etc/py2deb.ini`` and ``~/.py2deb.ini`` are automatically loaded if they exist.
+This happens before environment variables and command line options are processed.

   ``-r``, ``--repository=DIRECTORY``

     Change the directory where ``*.deb`` archives are stored.
 Defaults to the